zackferrofields/zackferrofields.github.io/README.md

 PROFILE
 -------

-Experienced software developer, building applications for multiple environments including web, native, hybrid and server.
-I’m currently pursuing my interests in isomorphic applications, functional reactive programming, unidirectional data flow, and the latest ECMAScript standards `es2015` & `es2016`.
+A software engineer with experience, developing applications for multiple environments including web, native, hybrid and server.
+Currently pursuing interests in isomorphic applications, functional reactive programming (FRP), dev-ops, and the latest ECMAScript standards.

 EXPERIENCE
 ----------